GiuseppeRotondo03/JumpJump_Project.github.io-/README.md

 - Building a PC game with *unique* gameplay
+- Generate fun through challenging gameplay
 - Building a PC game with simple and effective design, to test and improve my skills as designer
-- Building a PC game with complex technical structure under the surface, to test and improve my skills as a game programmer
 - Building a PC game as optimized as possible, putting before design, after performance and than art
-- Generate fun through challenging gameplay
+- Building a PC game with complex technical structure under the surface, to test and improve my skills with large amount of visual scrpiting code

 ## #Specifications